samuelrwabwera/signature/README.md

 ## Usage

 ![Data source](/assets/signatureImage.gif)
-- After the signature is drawn, it can either be saved automatically after a timeout of three seconds by selecting the saveOnChange option or saved using the default save button when the option for saveOnFormCommit is selected.
+- After the signature is drawn, it can either be saved automatically  if the user sets the save image as "saveOnChange" option else  it will be saved on "saveOnFormCommit".

 ### Appearance configuration
 ![Data source](/assets/Home.PNG)